ess-dmsc/kafka-to-nexus/README.md

 * for each topic iterates over the Sources .
 Listen on each Source until
   - the message queue is empty
   - Streammaster::duration milliseconds have been elapsed
+* when receives a **termination** command from Master closes all the streamers

 ## Running tests

-Tests currently make use of the KakaMock implementation.
-In principle there is no need for a real kafka borker.
-Nevertheless, it would be nice to be able to run with the mock version and the real broker.
+<div class="strike">Tests currently make use of the KakaMock
+implementation. <sup>not true anymore, KakaMock is just partial</sup> In principle there is no need for a real kafka borker.
+Nevertheless, it would be nice to be able to run with either the mock version or the real broker. </div>

 The utility producer.py can be used to generate random messages on different topics (requires